Shivani-tyagi08/Customer_behavior_analysis/README.md

 Highlight top-rated products in campaigns
 Use targeted marketing for high-revenue demographics

-📁 Project Structure:-

-Customer-Shopping-Behavior-Analysis/
-│
-├── dataset/
-├── notebooks/
-├── sql_queries/
-├── powerbi_dashboard/
-├── reports/
-└── README.md

 🚀 How to Run the Project
 Clone the repository:-

-Install required Python libraries
+• Install required Python libraries
-Run EDA notebook
+• Run EDA notebook
-Connect to PostgreSQL
+• Connect to PostgreSQL
-Execute SQL scripts
+• Execute SQL scripts
-Open Power BI dashboard file
+• Open Power BI dashboard file

 👩‍💻 Author:-